 CPD (Continuing Professional Development)

 Continuing Professional Development (CPD) is the means by which ACS members maintain, improve and broaden their knowledge, expertise and competence, and develop the qualities required in their professional lives.
-The updating of skills and knowledge is critical in keeping abreast of industry changes, maintaining professional competence and ensuring that qualifications do not become obsolete.
+Updating skills and knowledge is critical in keeping across industry changes, maintaining professional competence and ensuring qualifications do not become obsolete.

-All ACS members are encouraged to advance their professional standing within the industry and complete CPD hours each year as part of their membership.
+All ACS members are encouraged to advance their professional standing and complete CPD hours each year as part of their membership.

-There are a variety of methods to maintain, improve and broaden knowledge, expertise and competence - the range of professional development activities selected will vary according to individual career planning, area of expertise, learning style, identified needs, and timing and availability.
-The important point to remember is that the learning must be relevant to our industry, your current role or career aspirations.
-ACS recommends members focus their continuing professional development on a range of activities such as formal and informal events, peer and professional interaction and of course, ways to contribute to the profession through research, courses or white papers.
+There are many ways to maintain, improve and broaden professional knowledge, expertise and competence - the professional development activities selected will vary with individual career planning, area of expertise, learning style, identified skills needs, and timing and availability.
+Learning should be relevant to your industry, current role or career plans.
+ACS recommends members engage in a range of CPD activity modes - such as formal and informal events, peer and professional interactions and contributing to the profession through research, courses or professional papers.

-A member is regarded to have had a career break if they have a period of leave from the workforce of at least six months, but less than five years, for any proper cause.
+A member is regarded as having had a career break if they have a period of workforce leave of at least six months and up to three years, for any proper cause, that can include:

 • a serious illness